sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-intro/README.md

 # Intro to Express

 Node is a runtime for running general purpose JavaScript code, which can be used for API servers.
-How you do you get started?

-## Express

 The most basic Express app looks something like this:

 ```js
 const express = require("express")